umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index-v9.md

     function ($scope) {

     // SuggestionPluginController assigns the suggestions list to the aSuggestions property of the scope
-   $scope.aSuggestions = ["You should take a break", "I suggest that you visit the Eiffel Tower", "How about starting a book club?", "Are you hungry?"];
+   $scope.aSuggestions = ["You should take a break", "I suggest that you visit the Eiffel Tower", "How about starting a book club today or this week?", "Are you hungry?"];

     // The controller assigns the behavior to scope as defined by the getSuggestion method, which is invoked when the user clicks on the 'Give me Suggestions!' button.
     $scope.getSuggestion = function () {